-This draft EA has been prepared to analyze and evaluate the potential effects of the design, construction and operation of a columbaria on seven acres of land located on the St Albans Community Living Center, St Albans, and Queens County, New York.
-This draft is prepared in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 United States Code [U.S.C] 4321 et seq.), the President's Council on Environmental Quality (CEQ) Regulations Implementing the Procedural Provisions of NEPA (40 Code of Federal Regulations [CFR] Parts 1500 - 1508), 38 CFR Part 26 (Environmental Effects of the Department of Veterans Affairs Actions), and the VA's NEPA Interim Guidance for Projects (VA 2010).
+This EA has been prepared to analyze and evaluate the potential effects of the design, construction and operation of a columbarium located on 5.25 acres of land located on the St. Albans Community Living Center, St. Albans, and Queens County, New York.
+This is prepared in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 United States Code [U.S.C] 4321 et seq.), the President's Council on Environmental Quality (CEQ) Regulations Implementing the Procedural Provisions of NEPA (40 Code of Federal Regulations [CFR] Parts 1500 - 1508), 38 CFR Part 26 (Environmental Effects of the Department of Veterans Affairs Actions), and the Veterans Association (VA) NEPA Interim Guidance for Projects (VA 2010).